microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

     `sudo nano /etc/resolv.conf`

-    Add the following entry in your `resolv.conf` file:
+    Add the following entry at the top in your `resolv.conf` file:

     ```text
     nameserver XXX.XXX.XXX.XXX
     ```
+    Note: make sure the nameserver entry is at the top of the file.

 19. Save the `/etc/resolv.conf` file.
 20. Connect to the VPN using the filled in VPN configuration file.
 Open a second bash prompt in VSCode and use the following commands: